ddkn/xps/README.md

 ### Matrix Factor corrections

-If using multple elements within a matrix (e.g. an alloy), you can utilize the `surfsci.xps.matrix_factor` function.
+If using multple elements within a matrix (e.g. an alloy), you can utilize the `xps.matrix_factor` function.
 You require the inelastic mean free path of electron scattering (*imfp*) of both species in bulk and the density, as well as the *imfp* of the matrix at the measured kinetic energies of both elements.
 For example, if you have two corrected peaks: `pk_Mn_corr`, and